alexfalkowski/nonnative/README.md

 ## Usage

-Configure the system withh the process and how long we give to wait until it's ready
+Configure nonnative with the process that you want to start and how long to wait till it starts (this for now is an easy way, we will improve this)

 ```ruby
 require 'nonnative'